ChrissyCalliope/documentation-scratchpad/docs/concepts/autoplay_api.md

 Where &lt;host&gt; and &lt;port&gt; need to be replaced with your system's deployment location.

 **Note:** You can use the **Try it Out** button for each of the endpoints, but be aware that you are actually hitting the endpoint at this location.
+Do not make any changes that you are not confident about.

 ## Example: Autoplay Countdown